KaterynaShydlovska/learning-journal/day3.md

 3._Distributed Version Control_

-[https://blog.udemy.com/git-tutorial-a-comprehensive-guide/] (more information you about VC you can find go to the link)
+[https://blog.udemy.com/git-tutorial-a-comprehensive-guide/] (more information you about VC you can find follow the link)

 ### History of Git